Blockfi Review: Pros & Cons, Fees, Security Examined

-The funds are stored with famous crypto exchange Gemini, which has an impeccable track record when it comes to security and data protection.
+The funds are stored with the famous cryptocurrency exchange Gemini, which has an impeccable track record when it comes to security and data protection.
 Gemini is a New York trust company licensed by the New York State Department of Financial Services and a fiduciary under §100 of the New York Banking Law and held to specific capital reserve requirements and banking compliance standards.
 Gemini also has digital asset insurance coverage and is SOC 2 Type 1 security compliant on its exchange and custodian platform.

-Additionally, Blockfi cooperates with a 3rd party loan servicer that is set up to guarantee execution of loan contracts.
+Additionally, Blockfi cooperates with a 3rd party loan servicer that is set up to guarantee the execution of loan contracts.

-Blockfi is currently available in 35 US states while accepting Bitcoin, Ethereum, Litecoin and Gemini’s stablecoin GUSD as collateral options.
+Blockfi is currently available in 35 US states while accepting Bitcoin, Ethereum, Litecoin, and Gemini’s stablecoin GUSD as collateral options.